bosch-io/iot-things-examples/octopus-bidirectional/README.md

 You will need to edit the following <placeholders>:
 * "id": "`<your-namespace>:<your-device-id>`" - _Use your created namespace followed by_ `:` _and your specific thing ID.
 In our use case it should be_ `yourNamespace:octopus`.
 * "password": "`any-password`" - _Type in a secure password in plain text.
 It will be hashed on our server._
-* "policyId": "`<existing-policy-id>`" - _Pass the ID of your previously created Policy, to set your preconfigured Policy on your thing._
 * "manufacturer": "`<my-awesome-company>`" - _Type in your company Name._

 Click _Execute_ to submit the request.